 Natural Gas Aggregation Program

-Residents may choose to exit the program at any time without penalty.
-There are several formal opportunities to "opt out" or residents may call IGS and request to exit the program.
+Residents may choose to exit the program at any time without penalty by calling Constellation at 1-855-838-5606 and requesting to exit the program.

 Residents who are newly eligible or who previously "opted out" may request to enroll in the aggregation program at any time.
-IGS Energy will try to accommodate residents in this case, but reserves the right to decline late enrollments depending on market conditions.
+Constellation will try to accommodate residents in this case, but reserves the right to decline late enrollments depending on market conditions.

 Your utility company must be Duke Energy